sul-cidr/histonets-cv/README.rst

                                   Ranges from 1 to 100.
 Defaults to 6.
   -th, --threshold INTEGER RANGE  Threshold to binarize detected ridges.
                                   Ranges from 0 to 255.
 Defaults to 128.
-  -d, --dilation INTEGER RANGE    Dilation to thicken the mask of detected
+  -d, --dilation INTEGER RANGE    Dilation radius to thicken the mask of
-                                  ridges.
+                                  detected ridges.
 Ranges from 0 to 100.
-Defaults to 3.
+                                  Defaults to 1.
   -m, --mask                      Returns a black and white mask instead.
   -o, --output FILENAME           File name to save the output.
 For images, if
                                   the file extension is different than IMAGE,